jaskaranSingh4/Sport-Hub/README.md

 # Mobile View
 ![Alt text](./screenshot-1.png?raw=true "Title")

+# Adobe Photoshop:-

-Adobe Photoshop:-It is a  designing tool, used for image writing, creating website designs, graphics creation and many more.
+It is a  designing tool, used for image writing, creating website designs, graphics creation and many more.
 This works on various patterns and textures.
 I have prepared a design using photoshop, for which I'm attaching a screenshot of that.
 This pattern is build using different colour schemas and patterns.

 ![Alt text](./design.jpeg?raw=true "Title")